 State the purpose of the proposed activities, including the goals and objectives of the activities.

+*Indicate by checking yes or no, whether you intend to film or photograph federally protected species.

 The Secretaries of Commerce and Interior are required to determine that issuing the requested permit is compatible with the Findings of Presidential Proclamation 8031.
 Answer the Monument findings below and provide information that you believe will assist the Co-Trustees in determining your proposed activities are compatible with the conservation and management of the natural, historic and cultural resources of the Monument: